This tutorial demonstrates workflows using custom transformers and manual

 3. Publish the Workspace to FME Flow

-We can make edits to the workspace that will allow better flexibility in FME Flow.
+We can make edits to the workspace to improve flexibility in FME Flow.

 First, embed the WorkOrderCreator and WorkOrderAttachmentAdder (if they aren't already).
 Right-click on each transformer and click "Embed".
 The transformer will change color from dark green to light green when it is embedded.